-- Routine women's health care, which includes breast exams, screening mammograms (x-rays of the breast), Pap tests, and pelvic exams. - Flu shots, COVID-19 vaccinations, Hepatitis B vaccinations and pneumonia vaccinations. - Emergency services from network providers or from out-of-network providers. - Urgently needed services are covered services that are not emergency services, provided when the network providers are temporarily unavailable or inaccessible or when the enrollee is out of the service area.
+- Routine women's health care, which includes breast exams, screening mammograms (x-rays of the breast), Pap tests, and pelvic exams. - Flu shots, COVID-19 vaccinations, Hepatitis B vaccinations, and pneumonia vaccinations. - Emergency services from network providers or from out-of-network providers. - Urgently needed services are covered services that are not emergency services, provided when the network providers are temporarily unavailable or inaccessible or when the enrollee is out of the service area.
 For example, you need immediate care during the weekend.
-Services must be immediately needed and medically necessary. - Kidney dialysis services that you get at a Medicare-certified dialysis facility when you are temporarily outside the plan's service area.
-(If possible, please call Member Services before you leave the service area so we can help arrange for you to have maintenance dialysis while you are away.
+Services must be immediately needed and medically necessary. - Kidney dialysis services that you get at a Medicare-certified dialysis facility when you are temporarily outside the plan's service area or when your provider for this service is temporarily unavailable or inaccessible.
+The cost sharing you pay the plan for dialysis can never exceed the cost sharing in Original Medicare.
+If you are outside the plan's service area and obtain the dialysis from a provider that is outside the plan's network, your cost sharing cannot exceed the cost sharing you pay in-network.
+However, if your usual in-network provider for dialysis is temporarily unavailable and you choose to obtain services inside the service area from a provider outside the plan's network the cost sharing for the dialysis may be higher.
 If possible, please let us know before you leave the service area so we can help arrange for you to have maintenance dialysis while you are away.